Day of the Dead (1985 film): Development

 Romero originally intended the film to be "the Gone with the Wind of zombie films".
 Following budget disputes and the artistic need to release the film unrated, the budget of the film was cut in half, dropping from $7 million to $3.5 million.
 This forced Romero to scale back his story, rewriting the script and adjusting his original vision to fit the smaller budget.

 A total of five scripts were written as Romero wrestled with the film's concepts and the budgetary constraints.
-The first draft was over 200 pages, which he later condensed to 122 pages.
+The first draft was over 200 pages, which he later condensed to a shorter page count.
 This is the true original script, and to date no copies of it have come to light.
 This version was likely rejected because UFDC felt it was too expensive for them to produce even with an R rating.
 Romero subsequently scaled down the scope of this script into a 155-page draft (often erroneously referred to as the original version), then condensed it again to a 104-page draft labeled the "second version, second draft" in an unsuccessful final attempt to get the story within budget parameters.
 When this failed, he drastically altered the original story concept and ultimately produced a shooting draft that numbered only 88 pages.

 The film was given a very limited release.
 This is chronicled in the documentary The Many Days of 'Day of the Dead' on the two-disc Anchor Bay special edition DVD of the film.
 Some of the original concepts and characters remain, but the film differs greatly from Romero's original script, as stated by actress Lori Cardille:

 Casting

 Joseph Pilato was cast as Rhodes, the film's antagonist.
 As stated by Pilato "He pretty much just gave it to me.
 I don't know if he auditioned other people, but it was very quick.
 I came in and it was like, 'You got it!'".
-Pilato had acted in two prior films directed by Romero, the first being Pilato's debut Dawn of the Dead and the second being Knightriders; in between those films he played his first lead role in a film entitled Effects.
+Pilato had acted in two prior films directed by Romero, the first being Pilato's debut Dawn of the Dead and the second being Knightriders; in between those films he played his first lead role in a film entitled Effects (1979).
 In an interview, Pilato was asked if Romero "had him in mind", Pilato stated that one of the reasons why he got the role was because of the budget being scaled down from 7 to 3.5 million.

+The role of Dr. Matthew "Frankenstein" Logan was played by Richard Liberty.
+In a 2000 interview, Liberty said that he received a call from Christine Forrest, Romero's then-wife and casting director for Day of the Dead, wherein he was both offered the role and told that George Romero specifically wrote the role for Liberty.
+Liberty had previously worked with Romero on the 1973 film The Crazies.

-Members of the band NRBQ also appear in the film in zombie makeup.
+Members of the rock band NRBQ cameo in the film in zombie makeup.